rapid7/vm-console-client-ruby/docs/UserApi.md

 id = 56 # Integer | The identifier of the user.

 opts = {
-  token: "token_example" # String | The authentication token seed (key) to use for the user.
+  token: 'token_example' # String | The authentication token seed (key) to use for the user.
 }

 begin